asc8277/gpx-jpegger/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # gpx-jpegger
-Little utility to print gpx tracks onto a map saved as a jpeg files.
+JavaScript CLI tool to print gpx tracks onto a map saved as a jpeg files.
 It will process all gpx files in a given directory and saves the generated jpegs in the same directory.

 Needs chromium (or chrome) and chromedriver to be installed and available in PATH.